USAJOBS/help-center/how-to/account/profile/index.md

 tags: [account, profile, create, support-profile]
 ---

 You need to create and complete a profile to apply to jobs, save searches and save jobs.
+But first, you need to create a login.gov account.

 To create and complete a profile:

-Before you can create a profile, you need to create a login.gov account.

 1. Follow the steps to [create a login.gov account](https://login.usajobs.gov/Access/Transition) and click **Continue to USAJOBS** at the end.
 2. Click **Create Profile** (if you don't already have one) when you're back at USAJOBS.